Diana's Baths NH is an easy half mile walk that is a must-do family adventure in Conway.

 It is also important to note that cell phone coverage is spotty and you cannot rely on phone apps to help you navigate.
 Plan on bringing a compass and map (I love this waterproof map).

-Keep in mind that if you are doing longer hikes, or those at higher elevation, you will need additional items and provisions.
+Keep in mind that if you are doing longer hikes or those at higher elevations, you will need additional items and provisions.

 June says